zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 - Shadowsocks is one of the first protocols developped in China specifically to bypass the GFW.
 - Development started on April 20, 2012.
 It's original developper was forced to stop his/her work on the project due to outside pressure.
 Work on the protocol continues on till this day via various forks on the original project.
 - Currently, Burmese operators already have the technology to detect Shadowscocks traffics using GFW.

+### Unrecommended Protocols

+The following protocols are not recommended to use.
+Most traffic analysis systems including GFW can easily recognize them.
+- IKEv2
+- LTTP/IPSec
+- SSTP
+- WireGuard
+- OpenVPN